XYZ: Online Manual

 fix PATTERN...

 Run the fixes matching the supplied glob patterns in alphanumeric order.
 For each fix, the check is automatically run first and the fix will only be executed if the check finds a fault that needs to be fixed.
 Nothing will be output, and the exit status will be zero, unless there are errors.
-As with the check action, the special pattern “all” can be used to specify that all possible fixes should be run.
+As with the “check” action, the special pattern “all” indicates that all possible fixes should be run.

-Higher-risk fixes will be skipped if standard input is not a terminal and -y was not passed, or if the operator does not answer the prompt with a word starting with “y”.
+Higher-risk fixes will be skipped if standard input is not a terminal and “--yes” was not passed, or if the operator does not answer the prompt with a word starting with “y”.

 checks